 \subsection{Ablation Study}

-\textbf{Evaluation on main components.} Table \ref{tab:ablation} demonstrates the effectiveness of channel selection module, spatial attention module, and the general prompt, as well as the utility of the sampling-based initialization method for both the general and specific prompts.
+\textbf{Evaluation on main components.} Table \ref{tab:ablation} demonstrates the effectiveness of channel selection module, spatial attention module, the general prompt, and sampling-based initialization method for both prompts.
 PolyInter is trained in Phase \uppercase\expandafter{\romannumeral1} with pp8-pp4-vn4.
 In the generalization phase, the ego agent pp8 is equipped with PolyInter, while pp4, sd1, and vn6 are introduced as neighbor agents, respectively.
 In both phases, we individually remove key components from the interpreter and replace the prompt initialization method with random initialization to observe how these changes affect perception precision in Phase \uppercase\expandafter{\romannumeral2}.

-It is notable that the absence of any module or prompt decreases perception performance.
-The lack of the channel selection module has the most impact with vn6 as the neighbor, reducing AP by 8.1\% and 11.7\% at IoU 0.5 and 0.7, respectively, due to significant semantic differences along the channel dimension between pp8 and vn6 features.
-Removing the spatial attention module causes performance drops across all heterogeneous scenarios, with AP reductions of 12.8\%, 13.5\%, and 10.8\% at IoU 0.5, and 9.7\%, 7.3\%, and 5.1\% at IoU 0.7.
-These results highlight the importance of spatial alignment after channel alignment.
+The absence of any module or prompt decreases perception performance.
+The channel selection module has the most impact with vn6 as the neighbor, reducing AP by 8.1\% and 11.7\% at IoU 0.5 and 0.7, respectively, due to significant semantic differences along the channel dimension between pp8 and vn6 features.
+Removing the spatial attention module decreases AP by 12.8\%, 13.5\%, and 10.8\% at IoU 0.5, and 9.7\%, 7.3\%, and 5.1\% at IoU 0.7 across all heterogeneous scenarios, highlighting the need for spatial alignment after channel alignment.
 Without the general prompt, performance slightly declines in most scenarios, showing its role in providing shared semantics.
-Removing the specific prompt results in a substantial performance drop, underscoring the importance of fine-tuning the specific prompt for generalization.
-Finally, replacing the initialization method for both the general and specific prompts slightly decreases performance, especially with vn6 as the neighbor, indicating that sampling-based prompt initialization provides valuable, customized knowledge that benefits subsequent training.
+Removing the specific prompt results in a substantial performance drop, emphasizing its importance for generalization.
+Finally, replacing the initialization method for both prompts slightly decreases performance, especially with vn6 as the neighbor, indicating that sampling-based prompt initialization provides valuable, customized knowledge for subsequent training.

 \textbf{Decomposition of the specific prompt.} To reduce the number of trainable parameters and lower the overhead for PolyInter during practical deployment, we apply low-rank decomposition to the specific prompt, decreasing its parameters from $C\times H \times W$ to $C\times R \times(H+W)$.
 When $R$ is reduced to 1, we further scale down $C$ by a factor of $T$, adjusting $T$ and $R$ to control the parameter count.